Policies

 • Grades of less than .7 and letter grades of "I", "IP", "Y","N", "V", "U", "W" and "Z" do not count as completed credits.
 Students may receive federal or state financial aid for a previously passed course (0.7-3.9) one additional time, if it was funded by federal or state aid.
 Students may continuously receive aid for a previously failed course that is repeated (0.0-0.6, or letter grades of "I", "IP", "Y", "V", "U", "W" and "Z"); however, students must still meet the maximum time frame measure as reference above.

-• Veteran benefits cannot be certified for repeated classes that are already successfully completed for graduation requirements.
+• Veteran benefits; however, cannot be certified for repeated classes that are already successfully completed for graduation requirements.

-• English and Math classes, even below level 100, are included in GPA, qualitative, pace of progression, and maximum time frame requirements.
+• Remedial classes are included in GPA, qualitative, pace of progression, and maximum time frame requirements.

 • Transfer credits are not included in GPA, qualitative requirements or pace of progression requirements, but are included in maximum time frame requirements if applicable to the student's program.

-Students who do not meet satisfactory progress requirements as noted above will be placed on warning or have their aid suspended.
-Students on warning or probation must meet all applicable satisfactory progress requirements in the next quarter to keep their aid.
-Unless there are unusual circumstances, students are not eligible for continued aid at LWTech when one of the following occurs (please see a financial aid staff member to find out if an exception can be made based on your situation).
+Students failing to meet satisfactory progress requirements as noted above will be placed on warning or have their aid suspended.
+Students on warning or probation must meet all applicable satisfactory progress requirements in the next quarter to regain good standing.

 Students are no longer eligible for aid at LWTech when one of the following occurs: